CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 ^#^^#^ Exercise 1

-1. Load the [built-in](#built-in-data) data set "lifeexp".
+1. Load the [built-in][built-in data] data set "lifeexp".
 2. Open the Data Editor window.
-[Modify](#editing-data-manually) at least one of the cells.
+[Modify][editing data manually] at least one of the cells.
 3. Close the Data window.
 Load the built-in data set "sandstone".
 Don't forget to `clear` or pass the `clear` option.
-4. [Save a copy](#saving-data) of this data to your computer.
+4. [Save a copy][saving data] of this data to your computer.
-    1. Check your [working directory](basics.html#working-directory).
+    1. Check your [working directory][working directory].
 Make sure it is set somewhere convenient.
     2. Use `save`.
 Make sure to give it a name!
-5. If you haven't already, play with [`preserve` and `restore`](#preserverestore).
+5. If you haven't already, play with [`preserve` and `restore`][Temporarily preserving and restoring data].
 Preserve the data, modify some values, then observe what happens when you restore.